← Industry Insights

 b.
 PAN Authentication for Business and Trade

 Financial institutions serve as pillars of credibility and are accountable for protecting assets and streamlining transactions.
 PAN authentication acts as surveillance, ensuring that every exchange meets legal requirements.
-PAN card verification is essential to the financial sector’s barriers against unauthorized financial activity, from account opening to high-value transactions.
+PAN card verification is essential to the financial sector’s barriers against the unauthorized financial activity, from account opening to high-value transactions.
 PAN verification for Business and Trade would be needed for:

 • Registering a company or a Limited Liability Partnership (LLP).